Can Outdoor Blinds Handle Perth’s Weather? A Practical Guide to Rain, Wind and Sun

 Choosing the Right Blinds for Perth Conditions

-- West and north-west facing: Choose blockout mesh to combat harsh afternoon sun and heat reflected from pavers or walls.
+- West and north-west facing: Blockout mesh to counteract roast-like afternoon sun

 Plan Fitment and Longevity